yak/virtualmeet-vcs-tools/database_versioning/README.markdown

 First set up
 -------------

-1. Add the table that keeps track of which revision the database is at to the database you want to baseline against (the use of timestamp with time zone for the update stamp is naturally up to you):
+**Add the table that keeps track of which revision the database is at to the database you want to baseline against.** The use of timestamp with time zone for the update stamp is naturally up to you.

     CREATE TABLE schema_revision (revision integer NOT NULL, applied_stamp timestamp DEFAULT now());

-2. Now pg_dump the database schema into a file called 1_baseline.sql, eg.
+**Dump the database schema into a file called 1_baseline.sql.** This file should live in a suitable version controlled directory (duh).

     pg_dump -s -U DB_USER_HERE DB_NAME_HERE > VERSIONED_CONTROLLED_DIRECTORY_FOR_CHANGESETS_HERE/1_baseline.sql

-3. Create a config file with the DB_USER variable set (see config.example).
-The script will connect to the database with this user for any database operation.
+**Create a config file (see config.example).** This defines the database user who owns the database tables and which the script will use for any database operations like applying changesets.
-(usually you will want to use the same user as the one owning the table).
 This user must already exist in the database.

     DB_USER=your-db-user-here

-4. Create a fresh database based on your first baseline (the -i flag tells the script to import the latest baseline):
+**Create a fresh database based on your baseline.** The -i flag tells the script to import the latest baseline.

     sh update_db_schema.sh -d DB_NAME_HERE -p VERSIONED_CONTROLLED_DIRECTORY_FOR_CHANGESETS_HERE/1_baseline.sql -i

 ...DONE!
-If you log into DB_NAME_HERE and run a SELECT * FROM schema_revision;
-you should now see that the database is at revision 1.
+If you log into DB_NAME_HERE and *SELECT * FROM schema_revision;* you should now see that the database is at revision 1.
 Repeat this step for any other database instances.